alifertah/alifertah.github.io/_posts/2022-03-30-what-we-do-wrong.md

 date: 30-03-2022
 ---

-42 network have one the most effective cursus in the world. the people behind it are smart people

-and know what they are doing.

-while the cursus can teach you about some important technical areas in computer science.

-you might not learn how to write a better code, and follow best practices.

 ## Git the right way

 This tool is abused by many students, this is my second fav software ever